klamping/stellar-invasion/README.md

 ### Initial Colonization

 The game starts by populating the star system.
-Each player begins with 40 ships to settle the planets.
+Each player begins with 25 ships to settle the planets.

+Starting with player one, each player populates a single planet with as many or few ships as they'd like (so long as it's one more than the number of natives on the planet).
+Each player then takes a turn populating a single planet until the last player is reached.
+The order then reverses, with the last player going first and the player one going last.
+This process repeats itself until all players have used their 25 ships.

 Settling a planet requires defeating the natives, but at only half the normal rate.
 For example, if you want to settle a large planet (12 natives), you will lose 6 of your ships in the process (half the normal amount of 12).
+Ships lost due to natives go back in to the reserve pile and are not available until the main phase begins.

 ### Main Phases